sharetribe/flex-docs/src/docs/ftw-hosting/how-to-deploy-ftw-to-production/index.md

 environment: a test environment.

 Having several environments is a common practice in software development.
-The test environment is a clone of the production environment intended for testing new features before being deployed to production.
+The test environment is most often a clone of the production environment intended for testing new features before being deployed to production.
 Once a development team deems a feature production-ready, i.e. fit for a live audience, they can deploy it to production.
 A workflow like this helps prevent bugs and unfinished code from being released to your users.

 Sharetribe Flex offers
-[three different environment types](https://www.sharetribe.com/docs/concepts/flex-environments/#environment-types) – live, test, and dev.
-You should connect your client application with the corresponding marketplace environment, i.e. your client environment intended for testing should use environment variables that point to your test environment in Flex.
+[three different environment types](https://www.sharetribe.com/docs/concepts/flex-environments/#environment-types) – Live, Test, and Dev.
+You should connect your client application with the corresponding marketplace environment, i.e. your client environment intended for development should use environment variables that point to your dev environment in Flex.

 More specifically, the workflow recommended with Flex is that you have three deployments of your client application: